syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Data-Lables.md

 documentation: UG
 ---

-# Data Labels
+# Chart Data Labels

-Data labels play a crucial role in enhancing the comprehensibility of a chart.
-By displaying specific information related to a data series or individual data points, data labels provide valuable context.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the data labels in the chart.
+Data Labels on a chart make it easier to understand.
+They show important information about the lines or points on the chart.
+Using DocIO, you can **customize the data labels in the chart**.

 ## Enable Data Labels in Chart